kr04/CV/README.md

 - Full stack web development in Python, DJango, HTML, CSS, JQuery, JavaScript and MySQL
 - Automation using Jenkins and Groovy
-- Tools development in Python and their test case development
+- Tools development in Python
+- Testing automation using Selenium

 <a name="Education"></a>
 ## Education